bfranceschin/OPenScience/README.md

 ```
 #### claimToOwner
 claimToOwner is a public function that allows anyone to pull a donated value in Ether to the address of the owner of a NFT in exchange of a 1% fee on the value claimed.
 Two mappings are updated: `_totalClaimed` and `_balanceClaimed`.
-The first, together with another mapping `_totalDonated`, allows the contract to check how much balance a particular NFT has to be claimed by all parties envolved.
+The first, together with another mapping, `_totalDonated`, allows the contract to check how much balance a particular NFT has to be claimed by all parties envolved.
 The second is used to check how much balance a particular beneficiary has claim to in a particular NFT.
 ```
 function claimToOwner (uint256 tokenId ) public nonReentrant {